ArrowStrike/blog.com-OOP/admin/README.md

 ### Another way how to create file structure (NOT OOP)
-The constructor is the index.php<br>
+The constructor/front controller is the index.php<br>
 Procedural Interface